 To validate the billing file, one must remove the Trailer before computing the MD5 sum of the file.
-An example bash script to validate the integrity of the file is given below:
+The ngcp-cdr-md5 program included in the ngcp-cdr-exporter package can be used to validate the integrity of the file.